Accentuate Custom Fields

 Considerations for bulk uploading media files

-An import file can also bulk upload medias to both Media v1 and v2 type fields.
-If you provide publicly available urls as the value (full HTTP/HTTPS url), the referenced media will be copied to ACF's secure data storage bucket and the new url to the uploaded media will be stored in the corresponding metafield.
+An import file can also bulk upload media to both Media v1 and v2 type fields.
+If you provide publicly available URLs as the value (full HTTP/HTTPS URL), the referenced media will be copied to ACF's secure data storage bucket, and the new URL to the uploaded media will be stored in the corresponding Metafield.
 If you want to delete a media, clear the field's value in the import file.
-When uploading medias in bulk to a repeatable Media v1 field, you will need to provide the urls as a JSON array with each occurrence listed inside the array: To load 4 occurrences of a media:
+When uploading media in bulk to a repeatable Media v1 field, you will need to provide the URLs as a JSON array with each occurrence listed inside the array: To load 4 occurrences of a media:

 ["url", "url", "url", "url"]

-When uploading medias in bulk to a repeatable Media v2 field, you will need to provide the urls as a JSON array of arrays, so to load 4 occurrences of two medias each:
+When uploading media in bulk to a repeatable Media v2 field, you will need to provide the URLs as a JSON array of arrays, so to load 4 occurrences of two media each:

 [["url", "url"], ["url", "url"], ["url", "url"], ["url", "url"]]